 Description

 The complete 72+ hours long standard PDC course certified by the British Permaculture Association.
-11 days packed with practical learning and the extensive knowledge needed to live sustainably on this planet.
+12 days packed with practical learning and the extensive knowledge needed to live sustainably on this planet.
 You will gain fundamental understanding of permaculture design, ethics and principles.
-The course covers a wide range of topics from Food forests to natural building techniques.
+The course covers a wide range of topics from Food forests to natural building techniques and communication.
+Permaculture covers all aspects of how humans can live on the earth with care for each other and the ecosystems they are a part of.

 Permaculture design is relevant in any climate, landscape or situation.
 For example: urban balcony, backyard, tiny house, behavioral change, ecosystem restorations, business or farming systems.
-Permaculture is much more than gardening - a tool and philosophy that will change your life!
+Permaculture is much more than gardening - it is tools and life philosophy that will change your life!

 Course fee